 She had the tooth replaced by a bridge.
 A bridge is a dental appliance that replaces one or more teeth.
 On each side of the false tooth, one or more crowns (caps) are attached.
 The crowns sleeve over adjacent teeth that have been shaved into stumps.
 The bridge is cemented over the shaved down teeth.

 The lost tooth's replacement is misshaped due to the gum/bone ridge deformity caused by the accident.
 This is a bit unsightly and the patient objects to it.
 Also, one can see the connection of the false tooth to the adjacent crowns -- which further detracts from the desired natural appearance of the bridge.
 This is a problem inherent to bridges.

-The doctors of PIAGW performed the bone and gum reconstruction process, as well as the placement of dental implants, and did so for this patient.
+The doctors of Periodontal & Implant Associates of Greater Washington performed the bone and gum reconstruction process, as well as the placement of dental implants.

 Compare the individual tooth look of the final result and the original pictures.

 In order to have dental implants to replace one or more missing teeth you may have to undergo a dental and x-ray examination as well as a health history review.
-Once this is accomplished, and during a consultation with implant dentist, he/she will address your specific needs and situation.
-Your questions and concerns are important to us and our team will work with you very closely to help make your decisions and treatments success.
+Once this is accomplished, Washington DC implant dentist Dr. Karl A. Rose will address your specific needs and situation during your consultation.
+Your questions and concerns are important to us and our team will work with you very closely to help make your decisions and treatments a success.

 We will also discuss fees and insurance at this time.
-There are many types of insurance plans, and coverage for implants is varied.
+There are many types of insurance plans, and coverage for dental implants.
 We will be happy to assist you in obtaining any benefits to which you may be entitled.